Sebastianhju/Runeterra-5e/2.0/Runes.md

 Whenever you defeat a creature with a challenge level equal to or higher than your level you gain gold equal to twenty times the creatures challenge rating.

+You can smell gold and gain +3 to investigation checks.

 ---

 ### Ingenious Hunter <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/IngeniousHunter.png" Align=left width=7% height=7%>